polkadot-developers/polkadot-docs/develop/smart-contracts/overview.md

 - **Wasm-based smart contracts** - using [ink!](https://use.ink/){target=\_blank}, a Rust-based embedded domain-specific language (eDSL), enabling developers to leverage Rust’s safety and tooling
 - **EVM-compatible contracts** - which support languages like [Solidity](https://soliditylang.org/){target=\_blank} and [Vyper](https://vyperlang.org/){target=\_blank}, offering compatibility with popular Ethereum tools and wallets
-- **PolkaVM compatible contracts** - which support Solidity and Rust while maintaining compatibility with Ethereum based tools
+- **PolkaVM-compatible contracts** - which support Solidity and Rust while maintaining compatibility with Ethereum based tools

 You'll explore the key differences between these development paths, along with considerations for parachain developers integrating smart contract functionality.